1909

 1934

-Married Marguerite Lutte, a girl from Saint-Josse who he had known since childhood, and the couple moved to the rue de l'Union in Saint-Josse.
+Married Marguerite Lutte, a young woman from Saint-Josse who he had known since childhood, and the couple moved to the rue de l'Union in Saint-Josse.

 1935